-Wildlife enthusiast will get their fill, as they will enjoy catching a peep of Big Horn sheep, bobcats, coyotes, bear and deer that live on the Preserve lands.
+Wildlife enthusiast will get their fill, as they will enjoy catching a peep of Big Horn sheep, bobcats, coyotes, bears, and deer that live on the Preserve lands.
 There are also mallard ducks in the nearby marshland and the occasional spotting of a mountain lion.

 You will travel into a Whitewater Canyon and along the greenbelt, lined with sycamores, cottonwoods, ash, narrow-leaved willows, and other native bushes and shrubs as you enter the Preserve.

 The Whitewater River starts at the highest point in southern California on the southeastern slopes of Mt.
 San Gorgonio, and it ends at the Salton Sea.
 The river is fed by rainwater and melted snow and flows year-round.

 After a few miles of driving, you will arrive at the Whitewater Visitor’s Center.
-Once a historic lodge, it now serves as the ranger station and visitor’s facility.
-Here you can find trail maps, other information as well as food to feed the trout here.
+Once a historic lodge, it serves as the ranger station and visitor’s facility.
+Here you can find trail maps and information about the area.

 Whitewater Preserve Hiking

 This natural treasure is also a great place to escape the cold of typical southern California winters, allowing visitors to get in some hiking miles without dealing with ice, snow, and mud on the trails.

 Among those trails is the Red Dome trail, a hiking four-mile trek that starts at the visitor’s center and reaches the famous Pacific Crest Trail.
 The San Gorgonio Wilderness is about a ½ mile from the trailhead.